jamestthompson3/sox/README.md

 ```

 Running the `cast` command broadcasts the command, `-c` with the given job id.
 Running `listen` with a job id will wait until it receives a status code about the job id, and then executes the command `-c` if the job is successful.

+## Installation

+Clone this repositiory and change into the directory.
+Then run `cargo install --path .`

+### This program does not run on Windows since it uses Unix sockets.